viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ```math
 f_S ={ 1 \over { {1 \over f_{ADCCLK}} \times 32} } = 578.7\mskip3muksps
 ```
-Please note that f<sub>ADCCLK</sub> and f<sub>S</sub> we calculated here are theoretical values.
+Please note that the f<sub>ADCCLK</sub> and f<sub>S</sub> we calculated here are theoretical values.
 We probably won't be able to achieve f<sub>ADCCLK</sub> of exactly 18.519 MHz in the actual HW design.
 The Clocking Wizard IP can't generate any frequency we want, nevertheless, it can generate a frequency close to the desired value.
 We just need to make sure that the f<sub>ADCCLK</sub> in the actual HW design is <ins>lower or equal</ins> to the theoretical value calculated by a formula.

 ### Unipolar input acquisition time of Cora Z7